Counting tame $SL_3$- and $SL_4$- frieze patterns over finite fields

 \section{Introduction}

-$ \SL_k $-frieze patterns were first introduced in the 70s by Cordes \cite{cordes1972generalized} as a generalization of Conway-Coxeter Frieze patterns \cite{Conway_Coxeter_1973_A}, \cite{Conway_Coxeter_1973_B}.
-They are arrays of numbers with a finite number of rows such that every block of $ k \times k $ entries --a so called $ k \times k $-diamond-- has determinant $ 1 $.
-In addition, it is required that the highest and lowest $ k - 1 $ rows only contain zeros, while the rows immediately below respectively above that only contain ones.
+$ \SL_2 $-frieze-patterns are infinite arrays of numbers with a finite number of rows where all $ 2 \times 2 $-determinants of entries in a so called $ 2 \times 2 $-diamond in the array are required to equal $ 1 $.
+They were introduced by Conway and Coxeter \cite{Conway_Coxeter_1973_A}, \cite{Conway_Coxeter_1973_B} and are also known as Conway-Coxeter frieze patterns if the entries are positive integers.
+They have been studied a lot in the decades since.
+As a result, they are quite well understood. $ \SL_k $-frieze patterns are a generalization of Conway-Coxeter frieze patterns where $ k \times k $-determinants of $ k \times k $-diamonds are considered instead for some $ k \geq 2 $.
+The idea of using higher determinants in frieze-patterns is originally due to Cordes and Roselle \cite{cordes1972generalized}, who introduced so called $ m $-friezes.
+Here, certain $ k \times k $-determinants are required to be equal to $ 1 $ for all $ 2 \leq k \leq m $, whereas an $ \SL_k $-frieze pattern only requires $ k \times k $-determinants to be equal to $ 1 $. $ \SL_k $-frieze patterns arise as a special case of $ \SL_k $-tilings, where both the number of rows and columns is infinite. $ \SL_k $-tilings were first introduced by Bergeron and Reutenauer \cite{bergeron2010}.\\ $ \SL_k $-frieze patterns are defined to be array of numbers (or more generally elements of a ring $ R $) with a finite number of infinite rows such that every block of $ k \times k $ adjacent entries -- a so called $ k \times k $-diamond -- has determinant $ 1 $.
+Additionally, we require that the highest and lowest $ k - 1 $ rows only contain zeros, while the rows immediately below respectively above that only contain ones.
 Let $ w $ be the number of nontrivial rows in a given $ \SL_k $-frieze pattern.
 Then we say that the frieze pattern has width $ w $.